-Children in the First Reception Centre, Pournara, do not attend school regardless of the period they remain in the Centre.
-Prior to 2020, this was not considered an issue as the majority of persons exited the Centre within 7-10 days.
-However, throughout 2020 the period of stay was on average 4 months with no facilitation of any form of education for children.
-At time of publication, there were 129 children in the Centre, 66 UASC of which 33 have been there for over 3 months.
+Children in the First Reception Centre, Pournara, do not attend school, regardless of the time they remain in the Centre.
+Prior to 2020, this was not considered an issue, as the majority of persons exited the Centre within 7-10 days.
+However, since 2020, the period of stay is at least two months with no facilitation of any form of education for children.
+At time of publication, there were 354 children in the Centre, out of which 302 were UASC.

-The right of enrolled students to attend secondary education is not affected by reaching the age of 18.
-However, (and as the last three years of secondary education being non-obligatory) almost all new students over 18 years old who wish to enrol for the first time in secondary education, are denied access to free public schools by the Ministry of Education.
-Cyprus Refugee Council's interventions for specific cases have resulted in enrolment but the overall situation remains.
+The right of enrolled students to attend secondary education is not affected even when they reach the age of 18.377 However, also considering that the last three years of secondary education are non-obligatory, almost all new students above 18 years of age wishing to enrol for the first time in secondary education, are denied access to free public schools by the Ministry of Education.
+Cyprus Refugee Council's interventions for specific cases have resulted in enrolment, but the overall situation remains.

 The age of students and their previous academic level is taken into consideration when deciding the grade where they will be registered.
 Classes at public schools are taught in Greek.
-Should they wish to attend a private school (usually for reasons of attending courses in English) it is possible at their own cost.
+Should they wish to attend a private school (usually for the need to attend courses in English) it is possible at their own cost.
 The provisions for children asylum seekers are the same as for every non-Greek speaking student.
 In order to deal with the language barrier, the Ministry of Education has developed transitional classes for non-Greek speakers in secondary education.
-23 gymnasiums and 3 lyceums offer classes of 16 hours of Greek per week as well as extra classes for maths, physics, and biology.
+23 gymnasiums and 3 lyceums offer classes of 16 hours of Greek per week, as well as extra classes for maths, physics, and biology.
 A smaller number of hours of Greek is offered in 6 more Gymnasiums and 2 lyceums.
 Classes take place in appointed public schools in each district.
 Greek classes tailored to the needs of non-Greek speakers are mostly offered separately while asylum seeking students attend mainstream classes at all other times.

 In the context of primary education, two additional books for learning Greek as a second language were disseminated by the Ministry of Education in 2019 to all enrolled children with a migration background.
+Additional hours of Greek language learning were arranged at schools where the number of non-Greek speaking children was deemed particularly high.